juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 After defining the main chat flow that includes the tasks that a chatbot will initiate, the second step is to define tasks that **users will initiate** during a conversation.
 This includes user questions and comments.
 On Juji, defining such a Q&A list is also quite straightforward.
 [This blog](https://juji.io/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required/) details the step-to-step process of defining the Q&A list, including defining multi-turn Q&As.
 As shown below, for example, defining the multi-turn Q&A of helping a user to cancel an existing insurance policy, is similar to defining the main flow.

-## Step 3: Preview to Automatically Generate AI Chatbot
+## Step 3: Automatically Generate AI Chatbot

-After both the main chat flow and Q&A list is defined, now you can proceed to step 3 by pressing the "Preview" button.
-This will **automatically generate** an AI chatbot that can activate the main chat flow.
-Moreover, during the main chat flow, it can also answer user questions that match with the Q&A list and automatically resume
+After both the main chat flow and Q&A list is defined, you can now proceed to step 3 to "Preview" your chatbot.
+This will **automatically generate** an AI chatbot.
+This chatbot will activate the main chat flow and anytime during the main chat flow, it can be interrupted to answer user questions that match with the Q&A list.
+After handling an interruption, it always automatically resumes the the interrupted flow (no matter it is the main flow or a multi-turn Q&A) to ensure task completion (e.g., giving an insurance quote or finishing a multi-turn Q&A).
+If a user question does not match with those on a Q&A list perfectly, the chatbot will [make recommendations](https://juji.io/blog/question-recommendation/), which informs users what it can do.

+Overall, this auto-generation process relieves chatbot designers or developers from worrying about how a chatbot should be wired to manage different conversation threads and maintain a conversation context.